hirefrank/www/src/pages/about.md

 Frank's experience in the technology industry spans roles from engineering to executive leadership.
 His career trajectory showcases a unique blend of technical expertise, design sensibility, and strategic product management.

 A self-taught engineer, he joined Google as a UX designer where he created the original transit icons for Google Maps.
-This work showcased his ability to bridge complex technology with user-friendly designs, foreshadowing his future career direction.
+This work showcased his ability to bridge complex technology with user-friendly designs, foreshadowing his career direction.

 Frank's career continued to evolve as a Product Manager when he joined Etsy pre-IPO.
 He played a pivotal role in enhancing the platform's search and discovery experience with an innovative approach that led to the development of a new, high-margin revenue stream through search-based advertising for sellers.